holepunchto/quickbit-native/README.md

 #### `const position = index.skipLast(value[, position])`

 Skip the last parts of the index that contain nothing but `value`.
-If the index contains *only* `value`, the last index of the field is returned.
+If the index contains *only* `value`, the first index of the field is returned.

 ## License